-The Characteristic Exponent α lies in the half-open interval (0,2] and measures the rate at which the tails of the density function decline to zero.
-The larger the value of the Characteristic Exponent α , the faster the tails shrink toward zero.
-When α =2.0, the distribution is Normal.
+The characteristic exponent α lies in the half-open interval (0,2] and measures the rate at which the tails of the density function decline to zero.
+The larger the value of the characteristic exponent α , the faster the tails shrink toward zero.
+When α =2.0, the distribution is normal.

-While the means (first moments) of stable distributions with Characteristic Exponents α >1.0 do exist, variances (second moments) do not exist-i.e., are infinite-for those distributions with Characteristic Exponents α <2.0.
+While the means (first moments) of stable distributions with characteristic exponents $\alpha>1.0$ do exist, variances (second moments) do not exist-i.e., are infinite-for those distributions with Characteristic Exponents $\alpha<2.0$.

-The Skewness Parameter β lies in the closed interval [-1,1], and is a measure of the asymmetry of the distribution.
-The closer the Characteristic Exponent α is to the upper limit of the permissible range-i.e., the value 2.0-the less significance the skewness has in terms of shifting the shape of the distribution away from the corresponding symmetric distribution.
-At the limit α =2.0, the Normal distribution, the Skewness Parameter β becomes irrelevant and all stable distributions are symmetric.
+The skewness parameter β lies in the closed interval [-1,1], and is a measure of the asymmetry of the distribution.
+The closer the characteristic exponent α is to the upper limit of the permissible range - i.e., the value 2.0 - the less significance the skewness has in terms of shifting the shape of the distribution away from the corresponding symmetric sides can be expressed in closed form in terms of distribution.
+At the limit α =2.0, the normal distribution, the skewness parameter β becomes irrelevant and all stable distributions are symmetric.